 How Many Days in Inverness, Scotland?

-Many may wonder how many days to spend in Inverness.
 Is one day in Inverness enough?
 Is staying in Inverness for three days too much?
-We understand the conundrum…but unfortunately, there is no definitive answer.
+We understand the conundrum…unfortunately, there is no definitive answer.

 How long to stay in Inverness will depend on your interests, budget and overall trip plans.
-That said, we thoroughly enjoyed our time in Inverness and highly recommend spending at least a few days here.
-Later in the article, we outline an Inverness Itinerary – including tips for breezing through in just a few hours (perhaps on an organized tour) and a trip itinerary of what to see in Inverness in 3 days.
+Later on we outline an Inverness Itinerary.
+We include tips for breezing through in just a few hours as well as an itinerary of what to see in Inverness in 3 days.

 How To Plan a Trip to Inverness, Scotland

-Planning an Inverness Trip is inclusive of a bit more than just figuring out what to see and do.
-Travelers who plan on visiting Inverness, Scotland also need to figure out how to get there, how to get around, where to stay and what to eat.
+Planning an Inverness Trip is takes of a bit more than just figuring out what to see and do.
+Those who plan on visiting Inverness, Scotland also need to figure out how to get there, how to get around, where to stay and what to eat.

 Don’t fret!
-We share advice that covers all the necessary details.
-We include top tips on everything from the best restaurants in Inverness to what to pack for your trip to Scotland.
+We provide advice on everything from the best restaurants in Inverness to what to pack for your trip to Scotland.

 Visitors planning a complete Scotland Itinerary can use these detailed guides to the best destinations around the country.